MatteoScianna/Xylella-Diffusion/README.md

 # Conclusion and Further Works

+The goal of this project is to try to understand the enormous problem derived from the spread of Xylella fastidiosa in Apulia.
+After a general introduction of the problem and an overview of the olive groves issue in the region, it has been tried to obtain a mathematical model for the diffusion of the disease, together with some possible control measures in order to avoid the epidemic to spread.
+Of course there are potentially plenty of integrations needed for this work.
+First of all, one important limitation was not to have at disposal a dataset with the olive groves effectively infected during the diffusion period: this would be very useful in order to have a comparison with the results of the model to see if it is actually suitable and at which level.

 # References

 **[1]** White, Steven M., et al. "Modelling the spread and control of Xylella fastidiosa in the early stages of invasion in Apulia, Italy."
 Biological Invasions 19 (2017): 1825-1837